_0ffh 4 months ago

 That lack of strong integration does result in a bit more boiderplate code, but it allows more flexibility.
 In principle, the data model and the actual data can be quite different as long as you can bridge the two together with the boilderplate code.
 It's more like projecting a JSON schema over a bunch of various getters and setters and running visitors through them, with some helpers to automatically grok STL-like containers.

-• danhau 12 hours ago
+• danhau 4 months ago

 What slightly annoys me about JSON is that the order of object properties is defined to be irrelevant.